sameer2800/Lightoj-Solutions/README.md

 		negative cycle exists.

+##Solution 1224 :

+	category : Trie tree

+	When you insert the string into the trie tree , increment the counter of the node.And also store the height of each node .

+	then traverse the node  in a dfs manner, find the maximum value of heigh*countr.

 ##Solution 1233 :

 	this one is a good dp problem.I  Built the solution from bottom up manner.